etjoy82/Recursive-Intelligence-Expansion/README.md

 Permitted Uses

 The following applications are explicitly allowed, provided they align with ethical intent, transparency, and the principles of non-predatory AI:
-Ethical Research & Development: Utilizing RIE for scientific, academic, or technological exploration that advances knowledge responsibly.
+Ethical Research & Development: UtilizingRIEM{}for scientific, academic, or technological exploration that advances knowledge responsibly.
 Speculative Intelligence Modeling: Engaging in ethical scenario analysis, epistemic experimentation, and speculative reasoning to foster understanding.
-Cooperative Governance Analysis: Applying RIE to design or evaluate systems that promote ethical decision-making, collaboration, and mutual benefit.
+Cooperative Governance Analysis: ApplyingRIEM{}to design or evaluate systems that promote ethical decision-making, collaboration, and mutual benefit.
 Educational Use: Leveraging the framework for learning, teaching, or non-commercial knowledge-sharing initiatives that prioritize ethical growth.
 Collaborative Contributions: Developing or contributing to open-source projects that adhere to RIE’s ethical standards and enhance its recursive capabilities.
 Attribution Requirement

-Any redistribution, publication, or derivative work must provide clear attribution to the original creator, Emily Tiffany Joy, and cite the source of the RIE framework, including a link to the Recursive-Intelligence-Expansion GitHub repository.
+Any redistribution, publication, or derivative work must provide clear attribution to the original creator, Emily Tiffany Joy, and cite the source of theRIEM{}framework, including a link to the Recursive-Intelligence-Expansion GitHub repository.
 All ethical usage terms outlined in this license must be included in any further distribution, ensuring that subsequent users and contributors remain committed to responsible AI practices.

 **Ethical Commitment**